lbwry782-star/ACE-Backend/README.md

-# ACE — BACKEND V8 (Headline inside image)
+# ACE — BACKEND V9 (Headline rendered by backend)

-Change:
+- Headline is drawn by the BACKEND onto the image (no special bar), placed on BACKGROUND negative space of object A.
-- Headline is now rendered INSIDE the image on the BACKGROUND only (not on the visual objects A/B), as part of the photographed scene (not HTML/CSS overlay).
+- Base image is generated with NO TEXT.

 Render start command:

 gunicorn app:app --timeout 600